Olof Carl Malmquist

 Olof Carl Malmquist (October 26, 1894 – August 18, 1975) was an American sculptor.
 He is best known for his public art in Northern California.

+Early life

 Malmquist was born in Wallingford, Connecticut in 1894.
 He studied under Lee Lawrie at Yale University.
 He graduated from the Yale School of Fine Arts in 1916, received the Wirt Winchester Fellowship that year, and with the fellowship continued his studies at the American Academy in Rome.

+Career

 He moved to San Francisco in 1922.
 His noted works in the region include the Marine Firemen's Union building in San Francisco, the San Bruno Public Library, the east entrance of the California State Capitol, and San Francisco's St. Gabriel Church.
 He contributed much to the sculpture on Treasure Island as part of the Golden Gate International Exposition in 1939.

+Death

 Malmquist died on August 18, 1975, in San Francisco.